dnmfarrell/jp/README.md

     - dup: copies the vlaue on the top of the stack making it the top two entries
     - merge: combines all values on the stack into a single structure
     - keys, values, pairs: pop an object off the stack and push one key/values/object pair for each member of the object
+    - k: lookup the value of a given key
+    - i: lookup the value of an array index

     # merge two objects
     echo '{"foo": 123}' | jp '{"bar": 456}' jp.merge